Larry Kudlow Says Trump Has Approved a New Stimulus Package

 President Trump said he would support standalone bills that would provide limited and targeted aid, including bills to provide stimulus checks to households and funding for airlines.
 On Thursday afternoon, however, Pelosi said she would only support aid through a comprehensive bill, reversing her earlier support for a standalone airline bill.

 CNBC reported shortly after Kudlow’s announcement that the deal includes $1.8 trillion of new spending.
+The previous administration proposal included around $1.6 trillion in spending.
+House Democrats passed a $2.2 trillion bill earlier this month and a $3.4 trillion bill back in May.
+Senate Democrats blocked a much smaller Republican sponsored bill, that would have spent $650 million, in September.

 Kudlow said the proposal would include new aid for airlines, funding for the small-business Paycheck Protection Program, and direct stimulus payments to Americans.